Kunsan SAPR educates to prevent violence

 |0

-This work, Kunsan SAPR educates to prevent violence [Image 4 of 4], by SrA Karla Parra, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kunsan SAPR educates to prevent violence, by TSgt Emili Koonce, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT